Does a Power of Attorney need to be registered in New South Wales?

 If you revoke a Power of Attorney which has been registered, you should also register the revocation of the Power of Attorney.

 It is important to note that a Power of Attorney cannot be used to benefit the attorney unless specifically authorised in the document.
-It only empowers your attorney to make decisions in respect of legal and financial decisions, not medical or lifestyle decisions which requires an Appointment of Enduring Guardian.
-If you wish for the Power of Attorney to continue to be effective if you lose decision-making capacity, you must ensure that it is an Enduring Power of Attorney.
+It only empowers your attorney to make decisions in respect of legal and financial matters, not medical or lifestyle decisions.
+These require an Appointment of Enduring Guardian.

 If you have any questions about making or registering a Power of Attorney or Appointment of Enduring Guardian, contact us to arrange a free initial consultation.